rqlite/rqlite.io/content/en/docs/Guides/Security/_index.md

       Enable mutual TLS for node-to-node communication.
       Mutual TLS is disabled by default.
 ```
+>rqlite continuously monitors the node-to-node certificate and key files, automatically reloading them when changes are detected.
+This allows you to rotate these files without restarting the node.
+However, changes to the CA certificate are not detected automatically; you must restart the node to apply a new CA certificate.

 ## Secure cluster example
 Starting a node with HTTPS enabled, node-to-node encryption, mutual TLS disabled, and with the above configuration file.
 It is assumed the HTTPS X.509 certificate and key are at the paths `server.crt` and `key.pem` respectively, and the node-to-node certificate and key are at `node.crt` and `node-key.pem`